maxpaulino/QueryAPI/README.md

    - `DB_NAME`: The name of the database.
    - `DB_USERNAME`: The username to connect to the database.
    - `DB_PASSWORD`: The password to connect to the database.
+   - `USERNAME`: The username to connect to the API.
+   - `PASSWORD`: The password to connect to the API.
+   - `JWT_SECRET_PASSWORD`: The secret password to connect to the API?.

 4. Run the Flask application by executing the following command: